Pink Palace Museum and Planetarium: Exhibits

 The museum contains a variety of exhibits relating to Memphis history.
 One exhibit features a replica of the original Piggly Wiggly store, the first self-service grocery store, commemorating the invention of the supermarket by Memphian Clarence Saunders in 1916.
 Other permanent exhibits include 15th century Native American pottery, pre-Columbian artifacts, Clyde Parke's Miniature Circus, fossils and dinosaurs, and mounted animals.
 History exhibits focus on the roles of music and cotton on Memphis, the Civil War, the changing roles of women, and historic Black Memphians.
 The museum features several special exhibits each year.

 Planetarium and theater

-The AutoZone Dome at the Sharpe Planetarium, housed at the museum, features an 165-seat theater-in-the-round auditorium and offers public shows that project star fields, visual images, and laser lights on a domed ceiling.
-The Crew Training International (CTI) 3D Giant Theater opened on January 21, 1995, and features a four-story high movable screen.
+The Sharpe Planetarium, housed at the museum, features an 145-seat theater-in-the-round auditorium and offers public shows that project star fields, visual images, and laser lights on a domed ceiling.
+The Spotlight Giant Theater opened on January 21, 1995, and features a four-story high movable screen.

 Murals

 The original main entrance lobby of the Museum Mansion features a three-panel mural by Memphis artist Burton Callicott.
 The murals commemorate the discovery of the Mississippi River near the site of Memphis by the Spanish conquistador Hernando de Soto and his men, and their encounters with Native Americans.
 The three murals were commissioned in 1934 by the Public Works of Art Project of President Franklin D. Roosevelt's government, as part of a series of numerous art and public works projects to employ artists and others during the Great Depression.
 Callicott, who died in 2004, taught at the Memphis College of Art.